Want to find a weight-loss coach to help you lose that extra weight?

 For example, a pilot project by The Miriam Hospital’s Weight Control and Diabetes Research Center in Providence, R.I, analyzed the effects of weight-loss coaching on 44 obese study participants.

 They were enrolled in a weight-loss program that met 12 times in 24 weeks.
 56% of those who worked with a professional health coach lost at least 10% of their initial body weight.
-Those who worked with “mentors” (in this study, mentors supported students less than professional weight loss coaches), 17% lost 10% of their initial body weight.
+Of those who worked with “mentors” (in this study, mentors supported students less than professional weight loss coaches), 17% lost 10% of their initial body weight.

 3x as many participants lost significant weight working with a health coach than other methods.